rrovetto/How-To-Build-a-Top-level-Ontology/Problems with Top-level Ontologies/README.md

 - For the more complex and logically formalized ontologies...
   - They increase the 'path' between data elements, i.e., to access or otherwise perform some action on data
 - As with all ontology, quantitative evidence for their utility is lacking or not readily available.
 If there is such evidence, it may be behind NDAs in enterprises.
-- ...
--
+- (For all ontologies) "ontologies may have undesirable entailments."
+"Problem arises in several areas...
+Databases: New entry inconsistent with database.
+Robotics: Sensor information inconsistent with plans.
+Diagnosis: Device behavior inconsistent with device description.
+Ontologies: New axioms added/retracted."
+(In 'Belief Revision and Ontology Repair' by Renata Wassermann, September 2021 Reasoning Web Summer School)

 Consider also
-""Science and society are in constant flux.
+"Science and society are in constant flux.
 Meaning is an emerging and evolving property of (human) cognition both on the individual and societal level.
 Put differently, meaning is in our heads, not in the world.
 Meaning cannot be fixed in ontologies.
 Instead, ontologies aim at